Nescio0/ekmnoop/readme.md

 * Accuracy changes:
 * Base power changes:
   * decreased:
-    * from 75 to 70: Drain Punch
+    * from 75 to 80: Drain Punch
-    * from 80 to 75: Leech Life
   * increased:
     * from 20 to 40: Absorb
     * from 40 to 60: Mega Drain